dfds/dojo/workshops/crossplane-sre-deep-dive/katas/7/kata/README.md

 ### 1. Create a configuration directory

-First we need to create a configuration directory and copy in our definition and composition manifests from previous katas
+First we need to create a configuration directory and copy in our definition and composition manifests from kata 5
 ```
 mkdir my-configuration
 cd my-configuration